Find a job

 Starting in secondary school

 Subjects like design technology, English and maths will come in handy if you're considering a career in the building and construction industry.
 It's important to get your literacy and numeracy credits.

 You can learn useful skills by doing a National Certificate in Building, Construction and Allied Trades Skills (levels 1 to 3) through the BConstructive programme.
 If your school offers the Gateway programme that is also a good starting point.

 Gateway is a free programme where Year 11-13 students can get practical workplace training while they’re still in school.
 It helps students make informed decisions about their future career path.
 Students can gain NCEA assessment standards to recognise the skills they learn on the job.

 Sign up with BCITO

-Once you’ve got a job, take in as much as you can and work hard.
-Contact BCITO when you're ready to sign up for an apprenticeship and your boss says it's okay.
+Once you’ve got a job and your boss has agreed to train you, contact BCITO to sign into an apprenticeship.
 We’ll get the paperwork sorted so you can take the first step towards becoming a qualified professional.